panobi/metrics-sdk/README.md

 The Metrics SDK must be enabled from your Settings -> Integrations page in your Panobi workspace.
 On this page you can copy your signing key, which you will need to authenticate this integration.

 Publishing data for a metric requires the Metric ID.
-To obtain this ID, create a metric in the Metrics or Timeline page on your Panobi workspace and choose "Metrics SDK" as the data source.
+To obtain this ID, create a metric on the Metrics or Timeline page on your Panobi workspace and choose "Metrics SDK" as the data source.
 On this page you can copy your Metric ID for use with this SDK.
+Your selection for the "Time series" toggle when creating the metric will determine how you should send the data using the SDK - timeseries metrics are sent differently from other types of metrics.

 Once you have a signing key and at least one metric ID, you're ready to start running the provided [example programs](#running-the-example-programs), which demonstrate how to construct metrics items and send them to Panobi.